Preft/Butler-Project3-GroupG/README.md

 - [ ] Evalute, design, and deploy a machine learning model
   - [ ] Model evaluated: ?
+  - [ ] Model evaluated: ?
   - [ ] Model Optimized: ?
   - [ ] Model Deployed: ?

-- [ ] Design a website with the following componets:
+- [ ] Design a website with the following objectives:
   - [ ] Frame objective.
   - [ ] Employ collected data to identify trends with viusuals.
   - [ ] Create a vehical to demonstate outcome of machine learing model.